simpleai-team/simpleai/docs/search.rst

     result = breadth_first(problem)

 And what will you receive on ``result``?
-You will receive the soultion node from the search tree, which has this notable attributes:
+You will receive the soultion node from the search tree if a solution was found, or None if couldn't find a solution.
+A solution node has this notable attributes:

     result.state  # the goal state
     result.path()  # the path from the initial state to the goal state